GSA/digitalgov.gov/content/posts/2016-02-29-the-content-corner-facebook-expands-access-to-instant-articles.md

   - The Content Corner
 ---

-As I begin to wind down my time at The Content Corner, I have realized that one of my biggest content concerns uncovered during my tenure is [digital sharecropping](({{< relref "the-content-corner-twitter-apple-news-and-the-importance-of-our-websites.md" >}})).
+As I begin to wind down my time at The Content Corner, I have realized that one of my biggest content concerns uncovered during my tenure is [digital sharecropping](https://www.WHATEVER/2015/10/26/the-content-corner-twitter-apple-news-and-the-importance-of-our-websites/).
 The [recent announcement from Facebook](https://contently.com/strategist/2016/02/17/facebook-will-likely-open-instant-articles-to-brands-publishers-grandma) that they will soon open their Instant Articles publishing capability to everyone was reason enough for me to revisit the topic of owning and controlling our content one more time. {{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/02/600-x-400-National-Geographic-Instant-Article-Facebook.jpg" alt="An Instant Article by National Geographic seen on a smart phone." caption="" >}}

 While I dislike the term digital sharecropping (coined by [Nicholas Carr](http://www.roughtype.com/?p=634)), I haven’t found a better or more succinct explanation for this ongoing drive for private companies and platforms to own our content (while we do all the work).